1 Picturing high dimensions

 1.1 Getting familiar with tours

 Plot shows 2D scatterplot, with lines indicating three 1D projection vectors, and their coefficients.
+The points form two clusters, oriented in the bottom left to top right direction.

 (a) 2D data

 The animation shows a sequence of 1D projections of the 2D data.
+Some of the projections show bimodality and some unimodality.

 (b) 1D grand tour of the 2D data

-Figure 1.1: How a tour can be used to explore high-dimensional data illustrated using (a) 2D data with two clusters and (b) a tour of 1D projections shown as a density plot.
+Figure 1.2: How a tour can be used to explore high-dimensional data illustrated using (a) 2D data with two clusters and (b) a tour of 1D projections shown as a density plot.
 Imagine spinning a line around the centre of the data plot, with points projected orthogonally onto the line.
 With this data, when the line is at x1=x2 (0.707, 0.707) or (-0.707, -0.707) the clustering is the strongest.
 When it is at x1=-x2 (0.707, -0.707) there is no clustering.

 The animation shows a sequence of scatterplots of 2D projections of a 3D torus.